NOAA-CSL/MELODIES-MONET/docs/examples/aircraft_pairing.rst

 which describes how to perform the analysis.
 This supplementary YAML file ``examples/yaml/supplementary_yaml/supplementary_aircraft_looping_file_pairs_AEROMMA_UFSAQM-submit.yaml``, is called to describe which observations and model data files should be combined.
-This bash script ``examples/submit_jobs/submit_hera_aircraft_AEROMMA.sh`` is an example for how to run this python script on Hera (NOAA's HPC) and can be easily adapted to other computers as well.
+This Bash script ``examples/submit_jobs/submit_hera_aircraft_AEROMMA.sh`` is an example for how to run this Python script on Hera (NOAA's HPC) and can be easily adapted to other computers as well.

 Steps for Pairing Procedure